-In animism, sharing is key.
+In animism, sharing is a cosmic pillar.
 Sharing is key to community, and sharing is key to self.
-I already mentioned, although only in passing, the African concept of "Ubuntu", translating with "You are, therefore I am".
-The anthropologist Enrique Salmón (2000:1331) observes in his seminal paper on "Kincentric Ecology": "Indigenous people believe that they live interdependently with all forms of life.
+I already mentioned, although only in passing, the African indigenous concept of "Ubuntu", translating with "You are, therefore I am".
+Anthropologist Enrique Salmón (2000:1331) observes in his seminal paper on "Kincentric Ecology": "Indigenous people believe that they live interdependently with all forms of life.
 Their spiritual, physical, social, and mental health depends on the ability to live harmoniously with the natural world.
 Indigenous identity, language, land base, beliefs, and history are personifications of culture that regulate and manifest the health of the human as well as the natural world.
 It is understood that a person who harms the natural world also harms himself."

-The idea of community is based on two notions: That there is some powerful force equally accessible to all of its members, and that all members are responsible to replenish this force.
-This gives another spin to the notion of society, which we have used as a common denominator for the collective of all persons (human and non-human).
-The term "society" does not entirely grasp what is at stake, as it still carries a western-flavoured connotation of an institution constructed by conscious actors.
+The idea of community is based on two notions: The idea that there is some powerful force equally accessible to all of its members, and that all members are responsible to replenish this force.
+This gives another spin to the understanding of society as the collective of all persons (human and non-human).
+The term "society" does not entirely grasp what is at stake, as it still carries a western-flavoured connotation of a domain brought about by conscious actors and their discourse.
 But the society of being is not only institutional, but physical relatedness.
 It is family.
 We cannot choose to not pertain to it - we can only rebel against it, or poison it with toxic behaviour.
 The human relationship to all other beings is that of kin.

 Some readers will feel slightly uncomfortable when reading these words.
 "Family", and worse, "family obligations" do not sound pretty to many in our society, in which family has often become the playing field of narcissistic spleens and respectless acting out - and consequently is often fled.
-But in particular, the aspect of the combination of "kin" and "obligations" pretty much englobes what the rules of behavior in animistic societies are about.
+But in particular, the aspect of the combination of "kin" and "obligations" pretty much englobes what the rules of behaviour in animistic societies are about.
 You are part of the collective, and you need to nourish the collective.
-It is good to know here that many original societies are (again, against the cultural myth of the "indian chief") rather democratic in organisation (as was the tribe Gautama Buddha stems from, see above).
+In turn, you can expect to be unconditionally nourished by it.
+It is important to retain here that many animistic societies are (again, against the cultural myth of the "Indian chief") rather democratic in organisation (as was the tribe Gautama Buddha stemmed from).

-We need to admit once again that the original peoples had a sharp intuition: From a biological standpoint, in the light of evolution, humans and all other beings are indeed kin.
+We need to admit once again that indigenous peoples have a sharp intuition: From a biological standpoint, and in the light of evolution, humans and all other beings are indeed kin.
 Other animals are our ancestors.
 Our cells stem from the first living organisms in direct lineage.
-Each of us is the end of a single, uninterrupted line reaching back to when life began, which only ends with the death of each individual.
-Even the minerals are our kin, the earth's water and air, as we find all these substances in our bodies, making ourselves up.
-Water and stone and air, the elements, from this point are truly our flesh and blood.
+Each of us is the end of a single, uninterrupted line reaching back to when life began and which will only end with the death of the individual.
+Even the minerals are our kin, the earth's water and air, as we find all these substances in our bodies, making up ourselves.
+From this point water and stone and air, the elements, are truly our flesh and blood.